Importance of Reading

 Parents and teachers very much understand that reading is very important in the development of language in a child.

 It is also a wonderful bonding experience between a child and a parent.
 Read aloud to your child from a very early age and continue it as long as possible.
 Make it a relaxing and fun time.
 Children love it and it is a lasting memory for both child and parent.
 It helps develop a love of books and is a foundation to build on, as they begin to learn to read.
+Books help children develop their vocabulary and knowledge.

 The ten reasons for reading